jnhasard/meeting_times/README.md

 -   Find different date time options to share with a client when arranging a meeting or call
 -   Check if there’s enough time on a given day to fit more work

-Given these use cases I decided to split time in 15 minute blocks:
+Given these use cases I decided to split time in 15 minutes blocks:

--   While this not enough for a showing it could be for a call
+-   While 15 minutes are not enough for a showing, it could be for a call
 -   Blocks shorter than this could end on a crowded calendar impossible to accomplish
 -   Reduces the amount of data making calls and processes more efficient and light weight

 For data storage:

--   For simplification as requested the .ics files are stored in the repo at a /data folder
+-   For simplification the .ics files are stored in the repo at a /data folder
--   I added a POST request to load files into the API for a given path, usable with files outside the repo as well
+-   I added a `POST` request to load files into the API for a given path, usable with files outside the repo as well
 -   After this endpoint is hit with a valid path the calendar is parsed into a python dictionary stored on an array with other agents calendars
 -   To access these the agent_id is the position in the array (minus 1 since its 0-indexed and ids aren’t)